Tropaeolum majus: Unique effects

 Nasturtium leaves, like some other species, demonstrate the lotus effect, whereby rainwater falling on the surface gathers into globular droplets which roll off the leaf, leaving it dry and clean.

-Das Elisabeth Linné-Phänomen, or the Elizabeth Linnæus Phenomenon, is the name given to the phenomenon of "flashing flowers".
-Especially at dusk, the orange flowers may appear to emit small "flashes".
-Once believed to be an electrical phenomenon, it is today thought to be an optical reaction in the human eye caused by the contrast between the orange flowers and the surrounding green.
-The phenomenon is named after Elisabeth Christina von Linné, one of Carl Linnaeus's daughters, who discovered it at age 19.
+Das Elisabeth Linné-Phänomen (the Elizabeth Linnæus Phenomenon), named after Carl Linnaeus's daughter Elisabeth Christina von Linné (who discovered the phenomenon at age 19), refers to the appearance of 'flashing' flowers.
+Especially at dusk, the orange flowers may appear to emit small flashes.
+Once believed to be an electrical effect, it is today thought to be an optical reaction in the human eye caused by the contrast between the orange flowers and the surrounding green.

 Etymology

 The species was originally called Nasturtium indicum ("Indian nasturtium") but the plant is not related to the true Nasturtium genus.

 The current genus name Tropaeolum, coined by Linnaeus, means "little trophy".
-Tropaeolum is the diminutive form of the Latin tropaeum, itself borrowed from Ancient Greek τρόπαιον : trópaion "trophy".
+Tropaeolum is the diminutive form of the Latin tropaeum, itself borrowed from Ancient Greek τρόπαιον (trópaion, "trophy").

 The Latin specific epithet majus means "larger" (the neuter form of major).